omkarcloud/google-maps-scraper/README.md

 - Find the best email for outreach, with deliverability verification.
 - Get social profiles, like Twitter, LinkedIn, etc., to get more information about the customer.

+The website enrichment part (extracting emails and social profiles from business websites) is open source.
+See [website-email-contact-scraper](https://github.com/omkarcloud/website-email-contact-scraper).

 <!-- [PLACEHOLDER VIDEO: Enrichment demo — same leads, higher conversion] -->

 Follow these steps to start using enrichment: